tarun-genAI/AlgoworksHackathon2025/README.md

 Credits

+Credits

-OpenAI – for embeddings API
+OpenAI – for embeddings API(https://openai.com/)

-LangChain – for document loaders and text splitting
+LangChain – for document loaders and text splitting( https://www.langchain.com/)

-Qdrant – for vector database and similarity search
+Qdrant – for vector database and similarity search(https://qdrant.tech/)

-Express.js – for server API
+Express.js – for server API(https://expressjs.com/)

-Docker – for containerized Qdrant setup
+Docker – for containerized Qdrant setup( https://www.docker.com/)

 To all the developers included in this project